mhacks/mhacks-web/README.md

         - `docker-compose -f production.yml up -d`
         - **NOTE: This takes care of setting up NGINX AND LetsEncrypt with the appropriate hosts (and autorenewal!).**
 6. Access `http://localhost:3000` and start developing!

+## Useful Commands

+#### Seeing container output
+This will start the necessary containers and hook you into their output.
+In addition to being able to see what is happening, you can stop the containers easily by just Ctrl-Cing out of them.

+`DEBUG=* docker-compose -f development.yml up -d`

+#### Working in backend
+When working exclusively on backend, you don't want to wait for Webpack to reload the frontend on each save, especially when you haven't changed anything there.

+`APIWORK=true docker-compose -f development.yml up -d`